KDE/documentation-develop-kde-org/content/docs/features/kidletime/_index.md

 {{< snippet repo="frameworks/kidletime" file="examples/KIdleTest.cpp" part="timeoutReached" lang="cpp" >}}

-From there on, depending on the reached idle interval, we go back to one of the former steps.
+From then on, depending on the reached idle interval, we can go back to one of the former steps.